 This case study contains the opinions and views of Breckinridge Capital Advisors, Inc.; they are subject to change without notice.
 The information has been provided for informational purposes only.
 Nothing in this case study should be construed as a solicitation for the purchase or sale of any interest in any securities.
 It is not intended to offer legal or financial advice and should not be taken as such.
 All investments involve risk, including loss of principal.
 Investors should consult with their financial professional before making any investment decisions.

-The public engagement route is represented by a shareholder resolution, in which those who own a proportion of stock in the company are offered a free vote on proposals put forward to them.
-In the US the criteria for voting requires ownership of a minimum of \$2000 worth of shares or 1% of the company.
+Public Engagement The public engagement route is represented by a shareholder resolution, in which those who own a proportion of stock in the company are offered a free vote on proposals put forward to them.
+In the U.S., the criteria for voting requires ownership of a minimum of \$2000 worth of shares or 1% of the company.
 Usually, proposals go directly to a vote at the Annual General Meeting (AGM), provided they meet regulatory requirements.
 Shareholder resolutions are non-binding and therefore the management of a company is not obliged to implement them even if they receive more than 50% of the votes.
-However it is rare for a company to ignore them entirely.
+However, it is rare for a company to ignore them entirely.
 If management disagrees with them, it is more common to simply recommend shareholders to vote against the proposals.
 Shareholder resolutions can take any form and may cover topics such as corporate governance, general strategy, transparency or executive compensation.

-As an indicator of the most prevalent issues arising in public engagement, EY provide a break down of proposals voted on in 2015:15

-- 34% Environmental/social

-- 32% Board-focused

-- 18% Strategic/anti-takeover

-- 15% Compensation

-The number of shareholder resolutions has increased significantly since 1999 representing a significant increase in the level of engagement by shareholders.
-Evidence suggests that it is typically the bigger companies receiving the highest number of resolutions.
-According to Deutsche Bank for example, "ExxonMobil received more than 200 resolutions between 1997 and 2009, an average of 15 per year.
-More than half of the resolutions led over the period went to a vote at ExxonMobil's AGM".
+As an indicator of the most prevalent issues arising in public engagement, EY provides a break down of proposals voted on in 2015: - 34% Environmental/social - 32% Board-focused - 18% Strategic/anti-takeover - 15% Compensation The number of shareholder resolutions has increased significantly since 1999, representing a significant increase in the level of engagement by shareholders.
+Evidence suggests ExxonMobil received more than 200 resolutions between 1997 and 2009, an average of 15 per year.